aaren/notedown/README.md

 [knitr]: yihui.name/knitr

-### I can't put a literal code block in my markdown!
+### How do I put a literal code block in my markdown?

-Not right now, no. Notedown isn't very clever.
+By using the `--match` argument. `notedown` defaults to converting *all* code-blocks into code-cells.
+This behaviour can be changed by giving a different argument to `--match`:

+- `--match=all`: convert all code blocks (the default)
+- `--match=fenced`: only convert fenced code blocks
+- `--match=language`: only convert fenced code blocks with 'language' as the syntax specifier.
+- `--match=strict`: only convert code blocks with Pandoc style attributes containing 'python' and 'input' as classes. i.e. code blocks must look like

+        ```{.python .input}
+        code
+        ```

 ### This isn't very interactive!